Pastoral Transition Information

 Session thoroughly reviewed a draft of the report, with many elders recommending helpful modifications.
 Session then unanimously approved the final report.
 It was then sent to the Committee on Ministry, which said they were quite impressed with the self-study and they have approved our being able to form a Pastor Nominating Committee.

 All members have been sent a copy of this report.
-If you do not receive one, please email or call Anna in the church office.
-The next step will be for the 2021 Nominating Committee to be approved by the congregation at PCO’s annual meeting.
-Then the Nominating Committee can begin to work on a list of candidates for the Pastor Nominating Committee–a separate body from the “regular” Nominating Committee and one that will need to be approved by the congregation.
+If you did not receive one, please email or call Anna in the church office.
+The next step was for the 2021 Nominating Committee to be approved by the congregation at PCO’s annual meeting.
+Then the Nominating Committee created a list of candidates for the Pastor Nominating Committee–a separate body from the “regular” Nominating Committee and one that was approved by the congregation at a special congregational meeting.